colrdavidson/simple_structures/README.md

 ### Arenas
-The [Arena](allocators/arena.h) looks a bit like our Scratch Buffer, but it uses that spiffy new linked-list to append new chunks of memory to itself, and when it's time to clean up it has a lovely list of all the chunks it needs to free.
+The [Arena](allocators/arena.h) looks a bit like our Scratch Buffer, but it uses that spiffy new linked-list to append new chunks of memory to itself, and when it's time to clean up, it has a lovely list of all the chunks it needs to free.

 ## A New Era of Memory Growth